Skip to main content

 ESST application to other paid time off

-• If an employer provides employees with paid time off (PTO) or other paid leave that is more than the amount required under the ESST law for absences due to personal illness or injury, the additional PTO must meet the same requirements as the ESST hours, other than the ESST accrual requirements.
-For example, if an employee receives 50 hours of PTO in addition to the minimum requirement of 48 ESST hours per year, the employer must follow the ESST requirements about notice, documentation, anti-retaliation, replacement workers and more for the PTO hours in addition to the ESST hours.
+• If an employer provides employees with paid time off (PTO) or other paid leave that is more than the amount required under the ESST law for absences due to personal illness or injury, the additional PTO must meet the same requirements as the ESST hours, other than the ESST accrual requirements, when it used for an ESST-qualifying purpose.
+For example, if an employee receives 50 hours of PTO in addition to the minimum requirement of 48 ESST hours per year, the employer must follow the ESST requirements about notice, documentation, anti-retaliation, replacement workers and more for the additional PTO hours when they are used for an ESST-qualifying purpose.

 • Employers can still apply their notice and documentation requirements that were in effect as of Dec.
 31, 2023 when employees use PTO accrued on or before that date.
 However, employers cannot require employees to use PTO accrued on or after Jan.
 1, 2024, before using PTO accrued before that date.